ejach/Community-Decides-Bot/README.md

 # How do I install it?
 1) Download this repo.
-2) Install the requirements detailed in requirements.txt.
+2) Install the requirements by running `pip3 install -r requirements.txt`.
-3) Add your account details in the related fields.
+3) Add your account details in `config/config.ini`.
-4) Run it (it will automatically create a database).
+4) Run it by using (it will automatically create a database).

-# WARNING
+# ⚠ WARNING ⚠
 I am still a beginner with Python.
 This code is messy and may not function 100% correctly.
 Please start an issue or a pull request if you wish to help.